Eric Niquette UI, UX, Accessibility

 Takeaways

-- Keep questions simple and straightforward
+• Keep your questions simple and straightforward.